Together in Christ: 'Not Everything Is Good for You' — 1 Corinthians 6:12-14

 • Offering our current physical bodies to honor God as a living sacrifice [4] so it becomes a holy place, a temple where God dwells through the Holy Spirit.
 [5]

-• We don't want our bodies enslaved by anything that leads us away from the righteous character, gracious compassion, and the faithful-loving-justice of God.
+• Refusing to allow our bodies to be enslaved by anything that leads us away from the righteous character, gracious compassion, and the faithful love-based justice of God.

 We reject every temptation to pollute our bodies with any immorality.
 Our bodies are made to honor the Lord and not to be defiled and enslaved by our appetites.
-[6] Paul spelled out what this kind of immorality is when he talked about the previous lives of the Corinthian believers was full of sin and openly trying to satisfy the appetites of the flesh before they came to Jesus:
+[6] Paul spelled out what this kind of immorality is when he talked about the previous lives of the Corinthian believers.
+Their lives were full of sin as they openly tried to satisfy the appetites of their flesh before they came to Jesus:

 Or do you not know that wrongdoers will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral [7] nor idolaters nor adulterers nor men who have sex with men nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
 And that is what some of you were.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.
 [8]

 We are to flee immorality and encourage each other to walk the way of God.
 In addition, we don't want to lead another follower of Jesus into sin that dishonors God and pollutes us.
-Encouragement toward holiness and accountability to spiritual friends, along with prayers for each other, can help us live together as God's holy temple.
+Encouragement toward holiness and accountability to spiritual friends and prayers for each other can help us live together as God's holy temple.
 Let's help each other honor God with our bodies.
 [12]

 [1] See both of our set of related readings — 1 Corinthians 15 and 1 Thessalonians 4.